qwfy/doc-browser/README.md

 - When the application starts, you will see a blank screen, you can start typing to search.

-- Prefix or suffix a search string with "/py", (eg. "/pyabspath", "abspath/py"), will limit the search to the Python docset provided by DevDocs, more commands are available, see below.
+- Prefix or suffix a search string with "/py", (e.g. "/pyabspath", "abspath/py"), will limit the search to the Python docset provided by DevDocs, more commands are available, see below.

 - Number of tabs will peak at 10, open one more tab will close the left-most one.